 I can’t hear other people and/or see cameras (or they can’t see/hear me)

-Make sure you’ve tried the steps in “Five Key Steps” section above, then try:
+Make sure you’ve tried the steps in “Six Key Steps” section above, then try:

 - Making sure that your microphone/speakers/headphones/camera are plugged in correctly